 Will it trigger the check engine light if the sensor is faulty?

 It may.
 I’ve seen cases where it didn’t.
-Jeep would just idle erratically or idle high.
+The Jeep would just idle erratically or idle high.
 Or, possible dead spot as the throttle is opened.
 Run the DTC to see if it’s hiding the code and not illuminating the “Check Engine Light”.
-Or refer below or this video to test the sensor to determine if it’s faulty.
+Click here for the page demonstrating how to get the codes.
+Or refer below to the video to test the sensor to determine if it’s faulty.

 Why does it fail?

 Heat and vibration from being under the hood can eventually take its toll on the busy little sensor.
 Or, maybe it's because of fast heavy right foot actions :-).